jameshanlon/cheese/cheese/pages/governance.md

   <p class="lead">Rosamund Thomas</p>
   <p>Director</p>

-  <p> Roz (left in the photo) has completed two phases as an Energy Tracer and in
+  <p> Roz has completed two phases as an Energy Tracer and in summer 2019
-  summer 2019 joined the team to become more involved with the project all year round.
+joined the team to become more involved with the project all year round.
 Her first tasks have been streamlining the survey process and helping the recruitment of new tracers the upcoming season.
 Roz has a Geography degree and has since pursued career in the energy sector, currently working as a renewable energy analyst.</p>

   <hr>
   </div>